rogerfarrell/Notes/Taking notes in Vim.md

 Vim is a great platform for taking notes.
 However, some constraints are necessary to maximize efficiency for real-time thought-capture.

+**This note is a work in progress.
+It may be out-of-date or have incomplete information.**

+## Leads to explore

+- [ ] Write notes in VIMDOC and use Vim-native `:TOhtml` to convert them to HTML.
+(Possibly write a Lua filter for Pandoc to make the resulting HTML easily convertable to other formats while preserving features like tags.)

 ## Vimwiki plugin

 After some experimentation, I have decided to make use of [Vimwiki](https://github.com/vimwiki).
 It extends Vim's notetaking capability in many significant ways.
 Most importantly, it reduces the mental overhead of note composition.
 Some key features of Vimwiki include: